SarkisovTeam/group-website/content/authors/zijun-deng/_index.md

 zijun.deng@postgrad.manchester.ac.uk

 # About Me
-Zijun Deng is a Ph.D. student in the Sarkisov group at University of Manchester.
+Zijun Deng is a Ph.D. student in Professor Sarkisov's group at the University of Manchester.
+He broadly works in multi-scale modelling, including Grand Canonical Monte Carlo simulations and process simulations, to explore adsorption processes in porous materials.